Woolly mammoth: Exploitation

 Woolly mammoth ivory was used to create art objects.
 Several Venus figurines, including the Venus of Brassempouy and the Venus of Lespugue, were made from this material.
 Weapons made from ivory, such as daggers, spears, and a boomerang, are known.
 A 2019 study found that woolly mammoth ivory was the most suitable bony material for producing big game projectile points during the Late Pleistocene.
-To process the ivory, the large tusks had to be chopped, chiseled, and split into smaller, more manageable pieces.
+To process the ivory, the large tusks had to be chopped, chiselled, and split into smaller, more manageable pieces.
 Some ivory artifacts show that tusks had been straightened, and how this was achieved is unknown.